karma4u101/FoBo/README.md

 Module names that can bee used in boot corresponding to the toolkit version above is

-- Bootstrap140, Bootstrap200, Bootstrap204 (current default) Bootstrap210 (pre. view)
+- Bootstrap140, Bootstrap200, Bootstrap204 (current default) Bootstrap210
 - Foundation214, Foundation215
 - DataTables190
 - JQueryMobile101 JQueryMobile101